doinalangille/doinalangille.com/aboutme.md

 **Consultant**
 KPMG Advisory, Romania, Jan 2018 - Jun 2019
-*- Validated the accuracy and consistency of credit risk models for banks, following Basel requirement*
+* *Validated the accuracy and consistency of credit risk models for banks, following Basel requirements*

-*- Performed statistical tests on the model’s stability,  segmentation, screening capacity, and concentration*
+* *Performed statistical tests on the model’s stability,  segmentation, screening capacity, and concentration*

 **Statistician**
 ASCEDO International, Romania, Jan - Sep 2017
-*- Built questionnaires, wrangled the raw data, and analyzed surveys’ responses, in order to create reports  to support strategies of development for schools and hospitals*
+* *Built questionnaires, wrangled the raw data, and analyzed surveys’ responses, in order to create reports  to support strategies of development for schools and hospitals*

 **Vice-President**
 The Club of Applied Statistics, Romania, Oct 2015 - Jun 2016
-*- Managed a team of 20 people performing research studies about students’ behavior*
+* *Managed a team of 20 people performing research studies about students’ behavior*

 # Languages